-- committee-related standing orders as amended by sessional orders - committee-related resolutions of continuing effect - resolutions establishing committees in the current parliament and the resolution referring the 2019-20 budget estimates inquiry to the Portfolio Committees - the membership of the various committees established in the 57th Parliament.
+- committee-related standing orders as amended by sessional orders - committee-related resolutions of continuing effect - resolutions establishing committees in the current parliament and the resolution referring the 2019-20 budget estimates inquiry to the Portfolio Committees - the membership of the various committees established in the 57th Parliament - committee-related temporary orders arising from the Covid-19 pandemic.

 Under the NSW Constitution, the Legislative Council has the power to make standing rules and orders to regulate its proceedings.
-From time to time the House adopts temporary rules that override, vary or supplement the standing orders.
-These are known as sessional orders.
+From time to time the House adopts rules that override, vary or supplement the standing orders.
+These are known as sessional or temporary orders.
 Sessional orders lapse at the end of a session (or at an earlier time if the House so decides) and may or may not be re-adopted in the following session.
 Where there is a conflict between a sessional order and a standing order, the sessional order takes precedence.
+Temporary orders lapse at a time as determined by that order, such as the end of a calendar year.